 - The seminar sessions in SS22 will be onsite!

 - Access links to the material (and video conference, if necessary) will be distributed to the participants shortly before the seminar start.

-Final presentation in a team with contribution from each team member, submission of presentation slides
+Intermediate and final presentation in a team (~4 students) with contribution from each team member, submission of presentation slides and financial plan.

 From idea to start-up